Five stunning Slovakian castle ruins

 TEMATÍN CASTLE

-There are a couple of hiking options available.
-The fastest way to reach Tematín Castle is from the small resort of Bezovec near the village of Nová Lehota (1 ¼ hr), however there are also marked trails starting in the villages of Lúka and Hrádok (both roughly 1 ½ hours), which are directly connected to Nové Mesto nad Váhom by bus.
+How to get there | The fastest way to reach Tematín Castle on foot is from the small resort of Bezovec near the village of Nová Lehota (1 ¼ hr).
+Alternatively, there are marked trails in the villages of Lúka and Hrádok (both roughly 1 ½ hours), which are connected to Nové Mesto nad Váhom by bus.

 round entrance in a wall leading out to a bastion with incredible views of the surrounding forested hills and the fields of the valley below, Tematín Castle, Slovakia